 - Involutional ectropion.
 This often occurs as you get older.
 Over time, the collagen and elastic fibers in your eyelid can get weak.
 This causes your eyelid tissue to become very loose.
 Gravity can then cause your eyelid to fall open.
 This is the most common type of ectropion.
 It is most common in older adults.
 The other types of ectropion are rare.

 - Cicatricial ectropion.
 This is caused by an abnormal contraction of your lower lid, often from scarring.
 This makes your lid open in an outward direction.
 It can be due to an eye infection, an eye injury, or problems after eye surgery.
 A bacterial infection called trachoma is a leading cause of this type of ectropion.

 - Paralytic ectropion.
-This results from a problem with your seventh cranial nerve (the facial nerve).
+This is due to a problem with the facial nerve.
 This nerve sends signals to the muscle right under your eye.
 Problems with the nerve can cause other problems in facial movement.
 Cranial nerve paralysis may happen as a result of a stroke.

 - Mechanical ectropion.
 This happens when a tumor or other mass in your eyelid pulls the eyelid down.

 Who is at risk for ectropion?

-Increased age raises your risk for ectropion.
-Your child may be more likely to have ectropion if he or she has a medical condition from birth that can cause ectropion.
+Being older raises your risk for ectropion.
+Your child may be more likely to have ectropion if he or she has a health condition from birth that can cause it.
 This includes Down syndrome.

 What are the symptoms of ectropion?

-The symptoms are caused by the cornea and conjunctiva being exposed, and can include:
+Symptoms are caused by the cornea and conjunctiva being exposed.
+Symptoms can include: